The Difference Between A Bachelor Degree Pass And A Diploma Pass

 People Also Ask

-If you want to pursue a better career path or gain access to more study options, the Matric Upgrade course helps you rewrite the subjects you got fewer marks.
+If you want to pursue a better career path or gain access to more study options, the Matric Upgrade Course helps you rewrite the subjects you got fewer marks.

 You also have the option to add new subjects to your certificate, allowing you to study new subjects with a better understanding and have enough APS points to receive a Bachelor’s degree.